Don't miss Vue.js Amsterdam in March 2025! Save 10% with code NUXT.

 Furthermore, by leveraging Object Relational Mapping (ORM) like drizzle-orm, developers can connect Edge & Serverless databases such as D1, Turso, Neon, Planetscale and more.

-I created Nuxt Todos Edge, an open source demo to showcase the same code running on different edge platforms and databases.
-The source code is available on GitHub under the MIT license at atinux/nuxt-todos-edge.
+I created Atidone, an open source demo to showcase a full-stack application with authentication and a database running on the edge.
+The source code is available on GitHub under the MIT license at atinux/atidone.

 Conclusion